Les Fugitifs

 Les Fugitifs (English: "The Fugitives") is a French 1986 action comedy film, directed by Francis Veber.
-It was remade in 1989 as Three Fugitives, also directed by Veber.
+It was remade in 1989 as Three Fugitives, also directed by Veber and in Philippines as Tunay na Magkaibigan, Walang Iwanan Peksman!
+(1994).

-In the film, an experienced bank robber is taken hostage during a bank robbery.
-His former nemesis thinks that he orchestrated the latest robbery, and the veteran robber is forced to flee with his former captor.
+In the film, an experienced gangster, just released from prison, is taken hostage by an amateur during a bank robbery.
+The veteran robber is suspected of having orchestrated the robbery and thus forced to flee with his former captor.